Film festivals put Arkansas filmmaking in the spotlight

 Arkansas' motion picture and television industry is directly responsible for more than $150 million in wages and about 3,300 jobs annually according to the report.
 Recent productions include films such as "Ghosts of the Ozarks," "Freedom's Path" and "12 Hour Shift."

-Martin Lawrence, an actor who starred in films such as "Bad Boys" and "Blue Streak," and Melissa Roxburgh, "Star Trek Beyond," were filming the movie "Mindcage" in Springdale and Fayetteville last week, said a representative with United Talent Agency.
+Martin Lawrence, an actor who starred in films such as "Bad Boys" and "Blue Streak," and Melissa Roxburgh, an actress in "Star Trek Beyond," were filming the movie "Mindcage" in Springdale and Fayetteville last week, said a representative with United Talent Agency.

 The cost benefits of filming a major motion picture in Arkansas may be attractive to filmmakers, Tucker said.